somedatapacket/docs.humio.com/content/parsers/pipeline.md

 ## Dropping Events

+PMM: I think we should explain that events will end up in the default repository unless they are forwarded.
+Also when errors occur.
+Dropping is not the default.

 It is perfectly fine to drop events as part of the ingest pipeline.
 Depending on your use-case, e.g. there might data that is sensitive or simply garbage and you just want to get rid of it.
 For this you can either use a filter expression that excludes some events, e.g.:

+PMM: I think we should always drop explicitly to avoid silent throwing data away.

 ```humio
 parseKeyValues() | location.region != "europe"